Will the euro, which has been weakening against the Oceania currencies, recover? All eyes are on its resilience.

 - Remarks by U.S. Federal Reserve Board Member Bar

-In yesterday's U.S. currency trading, the U.S. dollar rose against the Swiss franc.
-The USD/CHF pair climbed from 0.7666 to 0.7704, finding support at the 20-period moving average on the hourly chart as it trended higher.On the 4-hour chart, price action is searching for direction just below the 20-period moving average, while the daily chart appears to be forming a double bottom near the RSI 40 level.
-Meanwhile, during today’s Asian trading session, price action remains indecisive and is in a state of equilibrium.
+In yesterday’s U.S. currency trading, the U.S. dollar rose against the Swiss franc.
+The USD/CHF pair rose from 0.7666 to 0.7704, moving higher while finding support at the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the price is consolidating just below the 20-period moving average, searching for direction, while on the daily chart, it appears to be forming a double bottom near the RSI level of 40.
+Meanwhile, during today’s Asian trading session, price action remains indecisive and range-bound.

-Today’s economic indicators include the release of the RBA minutes at 9:30 AM (AEST), Japan’s Tertiary Industry Activity Index at 1:30 PM (JST), the UK unemployment rate and Germany’s Consumer Price Index at 4:00 PM (JST), the German ZEW Economic Sentiment Survey and the Eurozone ZEW Economic Sentiment Survey at 7:00 PM (JST), and Canada’s Consumer Price Index and Wholesale Sales at 10:30 PM (JST),Canada’s International Securities Turnover, and the U.S. NY Fed Manufacturing Index; at 12:00 AM, the U.S. NAHB Housing Market Index; at 2:45 AM, remarks by a member of the Federal Reserve Board; and at 4:30 AM, remarks by the President of the Federal Reserve Bank of San Francisco.
-We will be watching for signs of a rebound in the euro, which has been weakening against the Oceania currencies.
+Today’s economic indicators include the release of the RBA minutes at 9:30, Japan’s Tertiary Industry Activity Index at 13:30, the UK unemployment rate and Germany’s Consumer Price Index at 16:00, and Germany’s ZEW Economic Sentiment Survey and the Eurozone ZEW Economic Sentiment Survey at 19:00,at 22:30, the Canadian Consumer Price Index, Canadian Wholesale Sales, and Canadian International Securities Turnover, along with the U.S. New York Fed Manufacturing Index; at 24:00, the U.S. NAHB Housing Market Index; at 26:45, remarks by U.S. Federal Reserve Board Member Bar; and at 28:30, U.S. Daily:Remarks by the President of the San Francisco Fed.
+We will be watching to see if the euro, which has been weakening against the Oceania currencies, shows signs of recovery.